-During this time, the military have been flying in Personal Protective Equipment (PPE) and helping to distribute it around the country as well as helping to establish temporary hospitals and assisting with a variety of tasks to support the NHS and other public bodies.
+The military have also played their part by flying in Personal Protective Equipment (PPE) and helping to distribute it around the country as well as helping to establish temporary hospitals and assisting with a variety of tasks to support the NHS and other public bodies.

 Chartered civilian flights have also been used to deliver resources and repatriate Britons stranded across the globe.
 Below are some photos (Paul Wallis) of an ex-Virgin Atlantic Airbus A340-600 operated by European Aviation, having been chartered by the UK Government to fly Special PPE from China & Malaysia via Bournemouth Airport, into the UK.